Main 14 Festivals in Barcelona to Attend

 13. Festes de Sant Medir

-The highlight is a vibrant parade where participants on horseback and colorful floats throw candy into the crowd.
+The highlight is a parade where participants on horseback and colorful floats throw candy into the crowd.
 Riders often dress in traditional costumes, and specific horse breeds are showcased.

 Beyond the parade, the festival includes street performances and local markets, which further add to the community’s involvement and the traditional charm of the celebration.